 I was working out this morning and got thinking about this.

-Then I tried something a little bit different for my hands when doing the push up, which worked out a lot better.
+- I tried something a bit different for my hands when doing the push-up, which worked out much better.

-With the traditional push up, you tend to push your entire load and all of your weight through the heel of your hand.
-I focused in on putting more pressure on my fingertips, not the specific tips, but the pads of my fingers and the pads of my palm.
+Let me share a little thing I tweaked in my push-up that made my shoulder feel much better.
+When performing push-ups, you push all of your weight, your entire load, through the heel of your hand.
+I focused on putting more pressure on my fingertips, not the specific tips, but the pads of my fingers and the pads of my palm.

-By focusing on putting more weight on those areas, I could feel my shoulder blade muscles activating a lot more.
-When I bring in those shoulder blade muscles, I bring in another muscle group to help stabilize my shoulder and then decreases stress on the shoulder joint, which decreases shoulder pain or the risk of shoulder pain.
+Focusing and putting more weight on those areas, I could feel my shoulder blade muscles activating a lot more.
+When I bring in those shoulder blade muscles, I also bring in another muscle group to help stabilize my shoulder and decrease stress on the shoulder joint, which lessens shoulder pain or the risk of shoulder pain.

-I recommend you give that a go next time you do push ups What I found was, it did affect my push up performance.
-It was harder for me to do that, pushing on my pads, compared to pushing on the heels of my hands.
+I recommend you give that a go next time you do push-ups.
+What I found was that it did affect my push-up performance.
+It was harder for me to do pushing on my pads compared to pressing on the heels of my hands.
 So, remember that when you try that.
-But the benefit was I was getting a lot more of the scapular muscles kicking in, the shoulder blade muscles kicking in. and less stress and strain on the shoulder joint, which leads to less injury and helps overcome shoulder pain.
+But the benefit was I was getting a lot more of the scapular muscles kicking in, the shoulder blade muscles kicking in. and less stress and strain on the shoulder joint, which leads to a more nominal injury and helps overcome shoulder pain.

 Take care and goodbye,

 Rick Kaselj, MS